hlascelles/samudra/pages/ufr1hrx4bpsto-undp-asia.md

 **Budget:** 13.17 million USD <br/>
 **Funders:** The Coca-Cola Company 60%, Hindustan Unilever, Charities Aid Foundation (CAF) India, CSR Trust for SDGs in India (CTSI), The Coca-Cola Foundation, UNDP, Governments Of Uttarakhand and Odisha

-The focus of this project is on waste pickers (referred to as Safai Sathis in India) and Material Recovery Facilities (MRFs, referred to as Swachhata Kendras in India) where waste sorting, shredding and baling takes place.
+The aims of this proejct are to set up Material Recovery Facilities (MRFs, referred to as Swachhata Kendras in India) for waste sorting, shredding and baling, and to integrate waste pickers (referred to as Safai Sathis in India) into the waste management system.
+This umbrella project consists of 5 projects, each conducted in partnership with a corporate funder.

 **Partnership with Hindustan Coca-Cola Beverages (HCCB)**

-The key part of this project was to set up MRFs and waste collection systems in cities across India and to support them through enterprise partnerships.
-This was preceded by a selection process, surveys, meetings, risk assessments and legal agreements; and followed by performance monitoring to enhance recycling rates.
+The aim of this project was to set up MRFs and waste collection systems in cities across India and to support them through partnerships with businesses and performance monitoring to enhance recycling rates.
-Local waste pickers, recyclers, NGOs, shops, hospitals and educational institutions were engaged.
+Local waste pickers, recyclers, NGOs, shops, hospitals and educational institutions have been engaged.
-The project was rolled out in 13 cities in 2018 and in 16 more cities in 2019.
-By the end of 2021 the total number of cities reached 31 and 22 MRFs had been established.
+By the end of 2021 the project was rolled out in 31 cities and 22 MRFs had been established.
 Through these MRFs approximately 23,000 tonnes of plastic waste have been collected every year from 2019 until 2021.
-The target for 2022 is to collect more than 67,000 tonnes of plastic waste and onboard 9,000 more waste pickers.
+The target for 2022 is to collect at least 67,000 tonnes of plastic waste and to onboard 9,000 more waste pickers.

-To support these activities, the following actions have been taken or planned:
+To support these activities, the plan is to:
-* an app for use by local governments and recycling partners rolled out in 11 cities, with plans to cover all participating cities
+* roll out an app for the local governments and recycling partners in all participating cities (already done in 11 of them)
-* 84 waste picker Self Help Groups (SHGs) have been established across 18 cities
+* establish Self Help Groups (SHGs) for waste pickers (84 of them across 18 cities have already been established)
-* almost 2000 meetings have been conducted in participating cities with local stakeholders including municipal corporations and councils, CSOs, NGOs, educational institutions, corporate partners, waste picker SHGs, recyclers, waste collectors, municipal contractors, etc.
+* organise meetings with local stakeholders including municipal corporations and councils, CSOs, NGOs, educational institutions, corporate partners, waste picker SHGs, recyclers, waste collectors, municipal contractors, etc. (almost 2000 meetings have already been conducted)
-* awareness campaigns promoting segregation of plastic waste at source conducted in 26 Resident Welfare Associations (RWAs) in 5 cities
+* conduct awareness campaigns promoting segregation of plastic waste at source (campaings targeting 26 Resident Welfare Associations (RWAs) in 5 cities have already been conducted)

 **Partnership with Hindustan Unilever in Mumbai**

-The key part of this project was to set up MRFs in Mumbai.
+The goal of this project was to set up 4 MRFs in Mumbai (3 of those have already been set up).
-Three MRFs have been set up and one more is in progress.
-For all 4 MRFs it is planned to install weighbridges and relevant machinery, obtain insurance for the materials processed and stored, and obtain Maharashtra Pollution Control Board (MPCB) certification.
+For all MRFs the plan is to install weighbridges and relevant machinery, purchase insurance for the materials processed and stored, and obtain Maharashtra Pollution Control Board (MPCB) certification.
-So far 336 waste pickers have been onboarded across the MRFs, and there are plans to onboard 650 more.
+So far 336 waste pickers have been onboarded in the MRFs, and there are plans to onboard 650 more.
 MRFs will organise quarterly medical health camps for waste pickers and workshops that will, among other things, increase gender sensitization and raise awareness about Prevention of Sexual Exploitation and Abuse (PSEA).
-In 2020, these MRFs collected 1,481 tonnes of plastic waste and 1,037 tonnes of plastic waste were processed in a decentralised manner; and it is expected that these numbers will increase.
+In 2020, these MRFs collected 1,481 tonnes of plastic waste, and 1,037 tonnes of plastic waste were processed in a decentralised manner.

-To support these activities, the following actions have been planned:
+To support these activities, the plan is to:
+* establish new partnerships with institutions, companies and recyclers across Mumbai
 * onboard more than 100,000 households to encourage waste segregation at source (17,661 households already onboarded)
-* establish new institutional and enterprise partnerships across Mumbai
-* establish new partnerships with authorized recyclers
-* conduct awareness sessions or webinars with educational institutions and RWAs
+* conduct awareness sessions with educational institutions and RWAs
 * offer reusable masks in exchange for plastic waste through the "Plastic Lao – Mask Pao!" campaign

 **Partnership with HDFC Bank**